 Hello we are delighted that you have come to visit our class page where we hope to give you an insight into the fantastic range of learning that takes place through pictures and video clips and remember to check out your child's individual learning journey on tapestry.

-For the first half of the summer term our chosen theme is continuing with fairy tales and will be based around the story of 'Jack and the Beanstalk' we will be planning lots of fun activities around this book for the children to learn as they play, sing and discover more about the world around them.
+For the second half of the summer term our chosen theme has been 'Under The Sea,' we will be planning lots of fun activities around this area for the children to learn as they play, sing and discover more about the world around them.